KarolJagodzinski/sublime_classjumper/README.md

 Description
 ---------------

-This plugin allows you to jump between Python's classes in active view.
+This plugin allows you to jump between Python's classes and methods in active view.

 Using this tool